 With natural redheads being as beautiful, rare and striking as they are, it’s no surprise when mere mortals (aka non-redheads) want a piece of the ginger pie.
 (We don’t blame you for wanting to have such eye-catching, multi-tonal and awesome hair, too.)

 But the tricky thing with dyed red hair is maintaining its brightness.
 Ginger colour from the bottle is the hardest to maintain, as the colour particles are larger than other shades, which makes the pigment more difficult to coat the hair – it fades quickly, and that’s not a good look for any redhead.

 Here are some top tips for maintaining your dyed red hair.

 Washing your dyed red hair too frequently (and with the wrong products) is one the biggest culprits of faded colour.
 Try to train your hair to not need washing so frequently.
 It can be tricky to start off with, but the longer you can stretch the gap between washes, the better for your hair.
 Your hair only becomes greasy when it believes it’s time to be washed, so training it to go longer has massive benefits.

 It’s not just natural redheads that can benefit from using natural henna hair products.
-These products contain enough henna to boost ginger shades, but without permanently changing the colour – their effects only stay with continued use.
+Gingerful hair products for redheads contain enough henna to boost ginger shades, but without permanently changing the colour – their effects only stay with continued use.

 In addition to using conditioner every time you wash your hair (in fact, conditioner is actually more important than shampoo), invest in a deep conditioning treatment to help lock in your dyed red colour for longer.
 A leave-in conditioner is also a great way to keep your hair shining and bright between washes.